stat37411/stat37411.github.io/schedule.md

 * (Optional) "Efficient and robust persistent homology for measures" by M. Buchet, F. Chazal, S.Y.
 Oudot, D.R.
 Sheehy.

 ## Day 12 - 2/23

+Persistent homology optimizations: cohomology algorithm, clearing, compression.

+__Reading__:
+* Oudot Chapter 2.2 (especially 2.2.2)
+* (Recommended) "A roadmap for the computation of persistent homology" by N. Otter, M.A.
+Porter, U. Tillmann, P. Grindrod & H.A.
+Harrington.
+* (Optional) "Persistent Cohomology and Circular Coordinates" by V. de Silva, D. Morozov, and M. Vejdemo-Johansson.
+* (Optional) "Dualities in persistent (co)homology" by
+V. de Silva, D. Morozov, and M. Vejdemo-Johansson.
+* (Optional) "Persistent Homology Computation with a Twist" by C. Chen and M. Kerber.
+* (Optional) "Clear and Compress: Computing Persistent Homology in Chunks" by U. Bauer, M. Kerber, and J. Reininghaus.

 ## Day 13 - 2/25